MicrosoftDocs/microsoft-365-docs/microsoft-365/security/office-365-security/quarantine-policies.md

 Admins can customize the email notification recipients or create a custom alert policy for more options.

-For more information about alert policies, see [Alert policies in Microsoft 365](/purview/alert-policies).
+For more information about alert policies, see [Alert policies in the Microsoft 365 Defender portal](alert-policies-defender-portal.md).

 ## Appendix